Skip to main content

 For inclusive higher education programs, students must provide a body of evidence (IEPs, medical records, written reports from teachers or parents, etc.) that indicate an intellectual disability and therefore necessitate additional supports at the college level.

-On IN!’s website, we abbreviate intellectual and developmental disabilities using “IDD”; this is based on state practices.
+On IN!’s website, we abbreviate intellectual disability as “ID”; this is based on state practices.

 • Are there any age restrictions?